 English has also ‘proper’ isn’t and ‘wrong’ ain’t – but the ‘proper’ form prevails completely in writing, on TV, in books, on web sites and in most public situations – and you can safely go to England or US and use isn’t all the time, and never sound odd.
 You will eventually learn ain’t, e.g. to understand the song Ain’t No Sunshine.

 Not so in Croatia.
 There are many things which are standard – ‘proper’ in style manuals – but almost never used in speech, and you will sound odd if you use them.
-These standard nouns that are almost never used in speech, for example:
+There are standard nouns that are almost never used in speech, for example:

 If you do a Google™ search on the .hr domain for the phrases u liftu and u dizalu (both meaning in elevator, of course), you’ll get results like these: